joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

 2. **Generate CPT Codes** (Phase 6): User must generate CPT codes before specialist search
 3. **Show Specialists** (Phase 7): User can then search for specialists (button only appears after CPT codes are generated)

-**Important**: The "Show me suggested specialists" button is conditionally rendered and only appears in the DOM after CPT codes have been generated.
-This enforces the dependency at the UI level.

-## Overview

-The search flow involves multiple components:
-- **Frontend (React)**: User interface and API calls
-- **Backend API (FastAPI)**: Request processing and business logic
-- **AI Services**: Medical analysis, specialist recommendations, and ranking
-- **Database (PostgreSQL)**: Provider data storage and retrieval
-- **External Services**: CMS data, PubMed, VuMedi

 ---

 ## Step-by-Step Flow